mikhaildubov/Planets/README.txt

 The project consists of three components:

 1) DCL.Maths library, the basic quaternion arithmetic implementation;
-2) DCL.Phone.Xna, containig
+2) DCL.Phone.Xna library, containig:
    * 3D primitives collection (Shpere, Ellipsoid et al.);
    * Pivot control implementation for use in XNA applications;
-3) Windows Phone 7 application, visualizing the algorithms of the libraries.
+3) "Planets", the Windows Phone 7 application, visualizing the algorithms of the libraries.